avarone-github/essex/docs/reference/output/index.md

 In response to a request for a resource, in case of success, the API returns the HTTP `200 OK` status and a UTF-8 encoded JSON object.

-All the [document analysis](../../guide/full-analysis/index.md), [document classification](../../guide/classification/index.md) and [information extraction](../../guide/extraction/index.md) operations share this response format:
+All the analysis resources, whether [document analysis](../../guide/full-analysis/index.md), [document classification](../../guide/classification/index.md) or [information extraction](../../guide/extraction/index.md), share this output format:

 <pre>
 <code>{